cjdelisle/cjdns/README.md

 In order to get into the network you need to meet someone who is also in the network and connect to them.
 This is required for a number of reasons:

-1. It is a preventitive against abuse because bad people will be less likely to abuse a system after they were, in an act of human kindness, given access to that system.
+1. It is a preventative measure against abuse because bad people will be less likely to abuse a system after they were, in an act of human kindness, given access to that system.
 2. This is not intended to overlay The Old Internet, it is intended to replace it.
 Each connection will in due time be replaced by a wire, a fiber optic cable, or a wireless network connection.
 3. In any case of a disagreement, there will be a "chain of friends" linking the people involved so there will already be a basis for coming to a resolution.